 We adopted an approach to course objectives that links course objectives to the Council on Social Work Education (CSWE) accreditation standards.
 According to CSWE, students must master 10 core competencies by the time they graduate.
 "Under" each core competency is nested several "practice behaviors" - 41 in all.
 The primary reason for using practice behaviors as course objectives is that we are required by the CSWE to assess students' practice behaviors twice during the MSW Program - once in practicum and once in classes.
-For classes devoted to teaching advanced practice (i.e., our concentration courses), the practice behaviors still serve as course objectives, but are modified to reflect "advanced practice behaviors."
+For classes devoted to teaching advanced practice (i.e., our concentration courses), the practice behaviors."
 Most of the classes in the first year are considered "foundation" classes and they teach generalist social work practice, while second year courses are considered "concentration" classes and teach advanced social work practice.